YohanWadia/MyStar/Auth/ReadMe.md

 ---

 ## Test
-- on the buttons onPressed event you have to have an if condition that accordingly gives you the result
+- on the Button's onPressed event you have to have to write an if condition that accordingly sets the result
-- "Access Granted" if the name is equal to the text we get from myController.text and so is the password equal to the text we get from myController2.text
+- the result is "Access Granted" if the name is equal to the text we get from myController1.text and so must the password be equal to the text we get from myController2.text
-- "Access Denied" if even one of them are wrong
+- the result is "Access Denied" if even one of them are wrong